nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 )
 colnames(missing_df) <- c(feature,samplesdropped)

+# Calculate mean and standard deviation of all ASVs for each group in
+# a dataframe called group_means_df
+group_levels <- metadata[, group] %>% unique() %>% sort()
 group_means_df <- normalized_table[feature]
 walk(group_levels, function(group_level){

+  # Initializing mean and std column names
   mean_col <- glue("Group.Mean_({group_level})")
   std_col <- glue("Group.Stdev_({group_level})")

-  # Samples that belong to the current group
+  # Get a vector of samples that belong to the current group
   Samples <- metadata %>%
     filter(!!sym(group) == group_level) %>%
     pull(!!sym(samples_column))
-  # Samples that belong to the current group that are in the normalized table
+  # Retain only samples that belong to the current group that are in the normalized table
   Samples <- intersect(colnames(normalized_table), Samples)

+  # Calculate the means and standard deviations for the current group
   temp_df <- normalized_table %>% select(!!feature, all_of(Samples)) %>%
     rowwise() %>%
     mutate(!!mean_col := mean(c_across(where(is.numeric))),